Random circular billiards on surfaces of constant curvature: Pseudo integrability and mixing: The random circular billiards map on surfaces of constant curvature

-The geometric meaning of Proposition \ref{leiforte} is as follows: given an irrational number $\frac{\alpha}{\pi}$, the distribution of points and angles after an arbitrarily large number of collisions in the circle is close to the uniform distribution $\lambda \times \mu$.
+The geometric meaning of the above proposition is as follows: given an angle $\alpha$ irrational with $\pi$, the distribution of points and angles after an arbitrarily large number of collisions in the circle is close to the uniform distribution $\lambda \times \mu$.